TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 and Breakfast," a validated vertical in the hospitality industry.

-Still, and that's magic, the story of AirBnB anchors us during the selection process online and so we're hoping for a throwback to that one moment every booking.
-That dream of checking into a real person's appartment, matching someone beautiful on a dating app, finding a lonely place on a croweded planet.
+Still, and that's magic, the story of AirBnB anchors us during the selection process online and so we're hoping for a throwback to those few real "AirBnB moments" we had.
+That dream of checking into a real person's appartment, connecting with someone beautiful on a dating app, finding a lonely place on a crowded planet - that's their marketing's anchor, and we're now incapable of unseeing it.

 Web2 sucks because of those experiences.
-We came to build a new web as we believe in higher signal services.
+We came to build a new web.

-### Web3 Sucks
+### Better Signal Services

 If you haven't read it yet, in fall 2020, I published an article going into the details of why I thought web3 sucked.
 I claimed that "web3 is a stupid idea," as at the time I became convinced that browser wallet enabled websites sucked.

-They were hard to create - it felt unreasonable to sell a user on a wallet first.
-Most didn't exist on mobile yet and I generally always felt that truly decentralizing with a browser wasn't exactly a good technological proposition.
+They were hard to create - and it felt unreasonable to sell a user on a wallet first.
+Additionally, most wallet apps didn't exist on mobile yet and I felt that truly decentralizing with a browser wasn't exactly a good technological proposition.

-Browsers, even today with crypto-native companies entering the space are puny platforms to create actual tech infrastructure.
-It seemed and still seems fundamentally off to base decentralized apps on browsers as a computing platforms.
+Browsers, even today with crypto-native companies entering the space are puny platforms to create actual decentralized tech infrastructure.
+It seemed and still seems fundamentally off to base decentralized apps on browsers as a computing platform.

-The offer very limited network capabilities, innovation is very much permissioned through FAANG and anything beyond interactive user interfaces is out of scope.
+They offer very limited networking capabilities, innovation is very much permissioned through FAANG and anything beyond interactive user interfaces is out of scope.

-Browsers are among the best substrate for building interfaces - but now decentralized apps.
+Browsers are among the best substrate for building interfaces - but not decentralized apps.

-#### Accounting, Taxes and Privacy
+#### My Accountant is gonna kill me

 But there is an additional issue with integrating crypto currencies tightly into web2 interaction models: It's that I'll make a user and their accountant